dallonasnes/friendrcoin/README.md

 -- Owned by Edo
 1. YouTube video + jingle? and/or more good ideas?

+-- Owned by Kelly
+1. Shill coin in DAOs

 #### Web App middleware P0 for launch (target Dec 22)
 -- Owned by Dallon